stlartworks/stlartworks.github.io/programs.md

 reveal: programs
 ---

 Apprentices from the St. Louis metropolitan area experience hands-on arts education and workplace training.
-Highlights of the summer experience include field trips to local museums and professional art studios, life skill workshops, and completion of an artistic commission.
+Highlights of the experience include field trips to local museums and professional art studios, life skills workshops, and completion of an artistic commission.